alluximx/alluxi-guides/React Native FCM Setup/readme.md

 | onMessage          | Defines the behavior to execute when the device receives a notification for this app. |
 | onOpenNotification | Defines the behavior to execute when the user opens a notification by tapping on it.  |

+Returns fcm messaging object.
+Make sure your navigator is already loaded by moment you call the useFCM hook so it doesn't give you any issue when opening the notification from killed state.

 Feel free to modify the useFCM hook as needed and add as many configurations or results as you prefer.

 ## Accessing the stored Firebase Token